alexliqq/yoyow-middleware/README.md

 # yoyow-middleware

 Using YOYOW middleware is the easiest way to access the platform.
-It mainly provides three interfaces: account authorization, platform incentives and content chaining.
-You can use Docker one-click deployment to get the corresponding API to easily interact with the YOYOW blockchain.
+It mainly provides three interfaces: account authorization, content/platform incentives and content posting.
+You can use Docker one-click deployment to get the corresponding APIs to easily interact with the YOYOW blockchain.

 YOYOW middleware communicates with YOYOW network through the API interface of YOYOW node, which provides platform service providers with convenient interfaces to access the data on the chain, ensuring that traditional business codes can reach the requirements of getting on chain with only minimal changes.
 The specific diagram is as follow: